Reeywhaar/want-my-rss/Readme.md

 ## Add Feed Reader
 If you want to add feed reader of your choice, see [following link](https://github.com/Reeywhaar/want-my-rss/issues/6)

+Also you can add your preferred reader in extension's preferences.

 ## Contributing
 Contributions are welcome.
 Fill issues, make prs!

 ## Changelog

+### 0.12

+*CSS issues of Balton Brando*

+* restored bottom item link color
+* wider item shadow in dark mode

 ### 0.11